A Long Way From Behind Enemy Lines

 As Cohn described, she was almost childlike in appearance, but she engaged in some harrowing adventures to help the Allies win the war.
 She walked and biked long distances, even immersed herself in a canal's cold waters, to relay vital information including a plan to ambush American forces in Germany's Black Forest.

-For her valiant efforts, Cohn was awarded one of France’s highest military decorations, the Croix de Guerre, in 1945.
+For her valiant efforts, Cohn was awarded one of France's highest military decorations, the Croix de Guerre, in 1945.
 She has since received other awards and medals.
-For more information about Common Hour, visit here.

 November 7, 2023

 F&M Professor of Economics Yeva Nersisyan was just a child in Armenia when the Soviet Union collapsed, but the following turmoil shaped her life’s work.
 She'll discuss Modern Money Theory at a Nov.
 9 Common Hour lecture.

 Shakya Cherry-Donaldson '09 returns to campus to discuss her career in political organizing with students at Thursday's Common Hour during F&M's second annual Inclusion Week.